twosigma/flint/README.md

 ## Getting Started

-### Starting Point: `TimeSeriesRDD`
+### Starting Point: `TimeSeriesRDD` and `TimeSeriesDataFrame`
-The entry point into all functionalities for time series analysis in Flint is the `TimeSeriesRDD` class or object.
+The entry point into all functionalities for time series analysis in Flint is `TimeSeriesRDD` (for Scala) and `TimeSeriesDataFrame` (for Python).
 In high level, a `TimeSeriesRDD` contains an `OrderedRDD` which could be used to represent a sequence of ordering key-value pairs.
 A `TimeSeriesRDD` uses `Long` to represent timestamps in nanoseconds since epoch as keys and `InternalRow`s as values for `OrderedRDD` to represent a time series data set.

 ### Create `TimeSeriesRDD`